The Elementary Theory of the Frobenius Automorphisms

 \begin{remark} \ \end{remark} If $k$ is inversive, $B_n(k) = k$, and $B_n$ induces a functor on difference schemes over $k$.
 The maps $r_n$ are maps of $k$-difference schemes, but the maps $i_n$ are not (so that the identification of $X_n$ with a subscheme of $X$ involves a twisting vis a vis $k$.)

-Let $X$ be a well-mixed scheme of finite type (or, of finite type over an inversive difference field $K$.)
-It follows from the Remark \ref{rad-fg} that each ring ${\cal O}_X(U)$ is finitely generated over ${\cal O}_{B_n(X)} (U)$.
+Let $X$ be a difference scheme of finite type (or, of finite type over an inversive difference field $K$.)
+It follows from Lemma \ref{rad-fg} that each ring ${\cal O}_X(U)$ is finitely generated over ${\cal O}_{B_n(X)} (U)$.
 In particular it has finite relative total dimension $\tau_n$.
 If $X$ has finite total dimension, then all the $\tau _n$ are bounded by this dimension.

 \begin{definition} The {\em transformal multiplicity} of a difference scheme $X$ is the supremum of the total dimensions of the morphisms $X \to B_n(X)$.